mouhcineshazy/mouhcineshazy/README.md

 * 🌍  I'm based in Paris (🚀 Moving to Ottawa Canada in April 2026)
 * ✉️  You can contact me at [soukaki.m@gmail.com](mailto:soukaki.m@gmail.com)
-* 🚀  I'm currently working on [Internal several projects using React, Angular and Java for Rolex]
+* 🚀  I'm currently working as senior fullstack developer on several projects using React, Angular and Java for Rolex as part of their software factory team

 ### Skills